SophiaPowell-Morris/SophiaPowell-Morris/README.md

 - 👋 Hi, I’m Sophia.
 - 👀 I’m interested in coding, reading and baking.
 - 🌱 I’m currently learning DevOps Engineering but have a background in Mechanical Engineering.
-- 📫 How to reach me: email: sophiadmpowell@outlook.com
+- 📫 How to reach me: sophiadmpowell@outlook.com
 - ⚡ Fun fact: I have a Western Hognose called Toast 🐍

 <!---